The Mole (American TV series) season 2: Episode 2

-High Roller Game: The players had to pick four players, one a gambler, one with a cool head, one person who's good with numbers, and one who is a selfish brat.
-Each of the players were dressed in formal attire, and escorted to a casino.
+High Roller Game: The players picked four players: one gambler, one with a cool head, one who's good with numbers, and one selfish brat.
+Each of the players was dressed in formal attire and escorted to a casino.
 There they played blackjack using $20,000 taken from the group pot.
 The team had one hour to play, with $1,000 minimum bets for each hand.
-If they managed to double their $20,000 stake, the challenge ended as a win.
-But, if the money was lost, it was deducted from the pot.
+If they doubled their $20,000 stake, the challenge was won.
+If the money was lost, it was deducted from the pot.

 Blueberry Game: At dessert that night, each player was served a piece of cake.
-All but one piece was topped with a blueberry (coincidentally, one piece was left over after everyone had a piece; this piece was missing the blueberry).
-The player who ate that piece - along with her roommate - were given the chance to earn an exemption by each luring one other player into their hotel room, even though the producers had explicitly told them to stay in their rooms after dinner.
+All but one piece was topped with a blueberry (one piece was left over after everyone had a piece; this piece was missing the blueberry).
+The player who ate that piece - along with her roommate - was given the chance to earn an exemption by each luring one other player into their hotel room, even though the producers had explicitly told them to stay in their rooms after dinner.
 The group was penalized $2,000 for the summoned players violating their curfew.